WallStreetMojo

 Excel VBA User Defined Function (UDF)

-Microsoft serves us with many built-in functions to speed up the work in excel.
-However using VBA coding we can create our own functions and those functions are technically called “User-Defined Functions” (UDF).
-They are also called as “custom functions” in excel VBA.
+Microsoft offers us many built-in functions to speed up the work in Excel.
+However, we can create our functions using VBA coding, which is technically called "User-Defined Functions" (UDF).
+They are also called "custom functions" in Excel VBA.

 How to Create User-Defined Functions?

 Even though UDF is part of our module, they are not part of our regular Subroutine in VBA.
-This is called a Function Procedure in VBA.
-Like how we start the macro coding with the word SUB similarly, we need to start this by using the word “Function.”
-Sub procedure has start and End, similarly Function Procedure to has Start and End.
+It is called a Function procedure in VBA.
+Like how we start the macro coding with the word SUB similarly, we need to start this by using the word "Function."
+Sub procedure has a start and End.
+Similarly, the Function procedure has "Start" and "End."

 Example #1 – Create a Simple UDF Sum Function

-We will create our own SUM function in excel by adding up two numbers.
+We will create our SUM function in excel by adding up two numbers.

 • To start the coding, start the word “Function” in one of the modules.